OULibraries/nltk-tutorial/03-nltk-getting-started.md

 contemptible in the comparison .
 The whale is doubtless the largest animal in c
 ```

 This performs an analysis of the context of the word "whale" within the text of the novel Moby Dick.
-It shows us the first 25 time the word occured
+It shows us the first 25 time the word occurred

 If we want to know more about the function `concordance()` we can access some online help.